So what do you do in the midst of a global pandemic when you want to video your team? Well we asked our team to send us videos. With mixed results!

 Guilty Pleasure: Songs from Disney Movies, Taylor Swift and a whole bunch more.
 I don’t feel guilty about any of it.

-Guilty Pleasure: K-Pop
+Guilty Pleasure: Carry On films.

 My number one passion is music: I attend a lot of gigs and festivals.
 I’m an avid collector of vinyl – not only do I love the warmer sound it gives, I also like how the design and format creates a collectable, treasured item for music-lovers like myself.
 Back in the day I worked for a few dance labels, with a spot of DJing in my spare time.
 I returned to the printing industry, progressing to artworking and design.
 I have 11 years of experience in the creative industries, where I liaised with clients, suppliers and printers to manage projects, from clients' briefs through to worldwide delivery.
 So, combined with my love of music and my knowledge of print, this is the perfect job for me.